Cancer is the leading cause of mortality— and responsible for one-third of all deaths.

 I know that I won’t die of old age in 50 years, but I’m grateful to be able to fully benefit from the moments I have left.
 Thank you from the bottom of my heart.

-A patient with a stage-4 tumour who benefited from surgery with the new laser
+Patient with a stage-4 tumour who benefited from surgery with the new laser

 It is a must!
 It’s necessary for patients, for the Hospital, for the South Shore, for teaching, for research, for recruitment.
 It’s become the standard treatment—everywhere.